-With kids about to return to school the Asthma and Respiratory Foundation is calling for preventive action to reduce the annual spike in asthma hospitalisations.
+With kids about to return to school, the Asthma and Respiratory Foundation NZ is calling for preventive action to reduce the annual spike in asthma hospitalisations.

-“Asthma Action Plans need to be provided to schools along with updated emergency contact details.
-Children need to be taking their preventer medication as prescribed if they have one, and bring their reliever inhaler to school.”
+“Asthma action plans need to be provided to schools, along with updated emergency contact details.
+Children need to be taking their preventer medication as prescribed if they have one, and bring their reliever inhaler to school," she says.

 “Make sure your child knows what their triggers are so they can do their best to avoid them.
 It’s important to reduce exposure to germs, which includes washing hands with soap as needed.
-We also highly recommend all families with asthma to get their flu vaccination in March,” says Demetriou.
+We also highly recommend all families with asthma to get their flu vaccinations in March.”

-In 2013 there were 3730 hospitalisations in New Zealand for asthma in children under the age of 15 – some of them having a potentially life-threatening attack.
+In 2013 there were 3,730 hospitalisations in New Zealand for asthma in children under the age of 15 – some of them having potentially life-threatening attacks.

-Māori are 2.9 times and Pacific peoples 3.7 times more likely to be hospitalized with asthma than Europeans or other New Zealanders, and people living in the most deprived areas are 3.2 times more likely to be hospitalised than those in the least deprived areas.
+Māori and Pacific peoples are 2.9 and 3.7 times respectively more likely to be hospitalised with asthma than Europeans or other New Zealanders.
+People living in the most deprived areas are 3.2 times more likely to be hospitalised than those in the least deprived areas.

 A free school asthma checklist is available for download at the Asthma and Respiratory Foundation NZ website at asthmafoundation.org.nz.